CP1401/Practicals/prac_04/README.md

 # Practical 04 - Decision Structures

-**All students (internal and external), please submit your prac work via LearnJCU each week by the due date for your situation.**
+**All students (internal and external), please submit your prac work via LearnJCU each week by the due date.**

 Write your answers for the early non-coding questions in a simple text file called `questions.txt`.

 ## Quick Questions